Nonsogithub41/mobile-user-behavior-analysis-excel/README.md

-# mobile-user-behavior-analysis-excel
-Mobile user behavior analysis in Excel — KPIs, PivotTables, and dashboards to explain engagement, data usage, and battery drain patterns.
 # Mobile User Behavior Analysis (Excel)

 This project analyzes mobile user behavior to understand **engagement patterns** and how engagement relates to **app usage time, screen time, data usage, and battery drain**.